 The aluminum value chain

-First, let’s look at upstream operations.
+Let’s look first at upstream operations.
 It begins with mining bauxite.
 Bauxite is the most abundant metal in the earth’s crust.
-Because of bauxite’s many impurities, it must be refined to produce alumina.
-Alumina is then processed to produce raw aluminum.
-Other major raw materials required include electricity and carbon.
-Companies like Rio Tinto (RIO), Norsk Hydro (NHYDY), and Alcoa (AA) have aluminum upstream operations.
-Century Aluminum (CENX) doesn’t own any bauxite mines, but it does produce raw aluminum by sourcing alumina from outside parties.
+Because of the many impurities in bauxite, it must be refined to produce alumina.
+Alumina is then further processed to produce raw aluminum.
+Other major raw materials include electricity and carbon.
+Companies such as Rio Tinto (RIO) and Alcoa Inc (AA) have aluminum upstream operations.
+Century Aluminum Co (CENX) does not own any bauxite mines, but it does produce raw aluminum by sourcing bauxite from outside parties.

 Midstream operations convert raw aluminum into aluminum sheet plates and foils.
 Although some value addition occurs at this stage, commodity-type products are the end products of these operations.
 Century Aluminum is active in midstream operations.

 Must know: Where Constellium sits in the aluminum value chain